Tax Implications of Divorce

 Divorce means the end of not just a romantic relationship but also a financial one.
 Couples going their separate ways must divide assets that have accumulated and appreciated over years, if not decades—and that can come with big tax consequences.

 Tax consequences are especially important if the situation turns adversarial.
-If you're arguing over assets, knowing how they'll be treated for tax purposes may help you assess their true value.
-"You should go into the process educated, prepared, and purposeful," Susan says.
+If you're arguing with your soon-to-be former spouse over finances and property transfers, knowing how assets will be treated for tax purposes may help you assess their true value.

-Here are some guidelines on the best ways to divide your marital assets—and what your newly single status means going forward.
+Here are some guidelines on the best ways to divide your marital assets—and what your newly single status means going forward when filing taxes after a divorce.

 Location, location, location